 Flexible use for different teams

-Not every company has a large personnel development department or its own e-learning specialists.
+Not every company has a large HR development department or its own e-learning specialists.
 Often, it is small teams or individual business units that want to share knowledge.
-Therefore, a modern learning platform for companies should be as flexible as possible to implement and support differing requirements in daily work life.
+Therefore, a modern learning platform for companies should be as flexible as possible and support different requirements in everyday work.

 🔵 HR teams